Collections and objects

 Maps

-The archives of the Noorderzijlvest Water Authority contain a wax seal, a seal that was used to seal letters, which was in use until 1634.
-The sealed document therefore dates from before that time.
+The archives of the Noorderzijlvest Water Authority contain a wax seal, a seal that was used to seal letters, which was used up to 1634.
+Therefore, the sealed document dates from before that time.

 Minutes

-Minutes are taken at water board meetings to record what has been decided.
+Minutes are taken at water-authority meetings to record what has been decided.
 This was done in the past, and it is still done today.

 Objects